Jerrod Mustaf: Murder of Althea Hayes

 While Mustaf was playing for the Phoenix Suns, on July 22, 1993, his alleged girlfriend Althea Hayes was found shot to death in her apartment in Glendale, Arizona.
 Hayes, age 27, was reportedly pregnant with Mustaf's child at the time of her murder.
 Multiple witnesses reported that Mustaf was not happy about the pregnancy and had asked Hayes to have an abortion, but Hayes refused.
 Mustaf denied the allegations.
 On the night Hayes was murdered, she phoned a friend and told them that Mustaf's cousin, Lavonnie Wooten, was in her apartment and that she was frightened of him.
 An off-duty police officer reported seeing both Mustaf and Wooten in the apartment complex where Hayes lived on the night she died.
 Wooten was later arrested, convicted of the murder, and sentenced to life in prison in 1996.

 Mustaf was never charged with Hayes's murder and strongly denied wrongdoing, claiming that Hayes was not his girlfriend and that he had been convicted without a trial.
 The Phoenix Suns placed Mustaf on the injured list to address the charges, later releasing him in 1994.
 Mustaf continued to be a person of interest in the murder investigation.
 In 1995 the family of Althea Hayes later filed a civil wrongful death lawsuit against Mustaf.
 Mustaf settled the lawsuit out of court for an undisclosed amount.

 In 2017, K.C.
 Scull, the lead homicide investigator for the Hayes case, stated to Sports Illustrated that "I think, even today, if the U.S. Attorney's office would take this case on, it could be won."
+The same article had Wooten claiming to be the innocent victim of a conspiracy, and that the DA's office made offers to him for a reduced sentence if he would incriminate Mustaf in Hayes' murder, which Wooten refused to do.
+With Mustaf's death, the DA's office permanently closed the case, and Wooten is likely to stay behind bars for life.